connorwotkowicz/WellApp/README.md

 ![Vercel](https://img.shields.io/badge/Vercel-000?style=for-the-badge&logo=vercel&logoColor=white)
 ![Render](https://img.shields.io/badge/Render-46E3B7?style=for-the-badge&logo=render&logoColor=black)

-A **web-based wellness platform** where users can book 1:1 sessions with vetted wellness practitioners in areas like yoga, meditation, etc. This platform is focused on delivering a **clean, streamlined Progressive Web App (PWA)** experience, emphasizing ease of use, scalability, and backend infrastructure.
+A **web-based wellness platform** where users can book 1:1 sessions with vetted wellness practitioners.
+The focus is on streamlined Progressive Web App (PWA) experience.

 > **Note**: This project is a **work in progress**.
 The application has not yet been deployed, and features are still being implemented and tested.
 Some functionality is still being refined and added, and the README will be updated accordingly.